Posted on August 26, 2021 by Staff Writer

 Today the Islamic banking assets are worth over $2 Trillion.
 Saudi Arabia is the most prominent Islamic Banking market with 33% share of the industry.
 Over 80% of the assets are held in Islamic countries.

-Islamic Banking is financing or banking activities that adhere to the Shari’ah law.
+Islamic Banking refers to financing or banking activities that comply with Shari’ah law.
 Shari’ah law is derived from the religious precepts of Islam and that of Qur’an.
 Islamic banking has two fundamental principles, that is, the sharing of profit and loss, and the prohibition of collection and payment of interest by lenders.

 The prohibition of collection and payment of interest is influenced by the Shari’ah law.
 The prohibition of collection and payment of interest is the primary difference between conventional banking and Islamic banking.
 Shari’ah law prohibits usury and any form of speculation.